mayamccann/Weather-Dashboard/README.md

 AS A Bootcamp student with knowledge with JavaScript, HTML and CSS I WANT to build a webpage that showcases my Weather Dashboard SO THAT I can share a webpage that offers Users exposure to learning and reviewing the knowledge I have obtained within the computer science field.
-I WANT to focus on catering to all in the professional and education world to benefit those by learning additional knowledge through completion of the quiz.
+I WANT to focus on catering to all in the professional and education world to benefit those by learning additional knowledge through completion of the Weather Dashboard.

 ## 💡 Acceptance Criteria
 GIVEN I must build an interactive webpage